Doal926/MoonActive_Devops_Task/README.md

 - [.github/workflows/daily_sqs_external_policy_check.yaml](./.github/workflows/daily_sqs_external_policy_check.yaml)

 ### Assignment B:
-In this assignment, the code will run on your AWS instance.
-This app will receive a GET request and return your instance metadata
+The code will run on your AWS instance.
+This app will receive a GET request and return your instance metadata.
 [Assignment B files.](Assignment_B/)

 ## Getting Started